-I recently had the pleasure of giving a lunchtime talk — “Staying Healthy Under Pressure” — for the ABC News team in New York City.
-As it happened, the day I presented was the same day the United States announced the easing of sanctions against Cuba.
+Many years ago, I gave a lunchtime talk — “Staying Healthy Under Pressure” — for the ABC News team in New York City.
+As it happened, the day I presented was the same day the United States announced its restoration of full diplomatic ties with Cuba.

 It was, in other words, a breaking-news day.
 I remember from my brief sojourn at the Huffington Post what those days are like: Totally nuts.

-This, I think, is one of the central conundrums of our time: How can we safeguard the vitality that is so critical to our effectiveness while living in a cultural context that often stretches us well beyond our natural capacity?
+Welcome to one of the central conundrums of our time: How can we safeguard the vitality that is so critical to our effectiveness while living in a society that works against our health AND regularly stretches us well beyond our natural capacity?

 1. Take three minutes in the morning for you.
 I call this my Morning Minutes practice, and it’s one of three Renegade Rituals I see as the bedrock essentials of Healthy Deviance.
-Before you check your handheld or turn on any other electronics or media (especially the news!), simply spend a few minutes doing something low key that you enjoy.
+Before you check your digital devices or turn on any other electronics or media (especially the news!), simply spend a few minutes doing something low key that you enjoy.
 Light a candle, step outside to look up at the sky, pet your dog, check in with your body-mind.
 Or just sit with a cup of coffee or tea and enjoy the feeling of your body-mind coming into waking gradually.
-Cultivating even a few moments of sanity first thing in the morning can change the way you relate to the rest of your day.
+Cultivating even a few moments of sanity and autonomy first thing in the morning can alter the way you relate to the rest of your day.

 2. Make and eat a whole-foods breakfast.
-Try the smoothie on page 20 or my “Quick-Trick Snack Stack” for a no-cook alternative, or fry up an egg and some greens.
-Either meal will fuel your body for hours and give you the nutrition your brain and body need to sustain their sanity.
+Try my “Quick-Trick Snack Stack” for a no-cook alternative, or fry up an egg and some greens.
+Either meal will fuel your body for hours and give you the nutrition your brain needs to operate well.

 3. Take your vitamins.
 Your body goes through B-vitamins and many other nutrients at a much faster clip when you are stressed, and being short on essential nutrients can radically diminish your mental and physical capacity.
 So even if you’re eating a healthy diet, it’s wise to supplement with some basics.
-(A multivitamin, multimineral, B-complex, vitamin D, and essential-fatty-acid supplement is a good combo for most — but of course, check with a qualified health professional to be sure.
+A multivitamin, multimineral, vitamin D, and essential-fatty-acid supplement proves a good basic combo for most — but of course, check with a qualified health professional to be sure.

 4. Keep protein-rich snacks or a protein drink mix with you at work.
 Protein staves of hunger, helps balance blood sugar, and safeguards your lean tissue.
 So favor proteins, veggies, and healthy fats (like avocados or nut butters) over chips, cereals, crackers, or granola bars.
 Blood-sugar crashes and carb cravings will become a thing of the past, and your brain will thank you for the extra amino acids.

 7. Take a weekly yoga, meditation, or relaxation class — even if it’s in place of a fitness class.
 You might also schedule some recurring bodywork sessions (massage, cranial sacral, etc.) if you can afford that.
 But if you can’t, don’t let that stop you from taking what I call “Just Lie Down” breaks.
-The more your sympathetic (fight-or-flight) nervous system is activated, the more you need to cultivate your parasympathetic (rest-relax-digest-and-connect) nervous system for balance.
+The more your stress-fueled sympathetic (fight-or-flight) nervous system is activated, the more you need to nudge your parasympathetic (rest-relax-digest-and-connect) nervous system to offset inflammation and angst.

-8. Keep a water bottle with a splash of juice or a slice of cucumber within reach at all times.
+8. Keep a water bottle with a squeeze of lemon, splash of juice, or slice of cucumber within reach at all times.
 Plain water is okay, but adding that little touch of flavor sets up a “return to substance” relationship between your brain and the water.
 As a result, you’ll sip more regularly throughout the day, stay better hydrated, and function better.
 You might also find this help ward off headaches (where dehydration is a well recognized trigger).

 10. See symptoms as signals for change.
 If you’re doing all of the above regularly and still suffering, trust that that’s your body’s way of letting you know its needs are not being met.
 You are suffering from what I call “Pissed-Off Body Syndrome” (use my Weird-Symptom Checklist to assess your current score).
-Make it your business to find out what shifts are necessary for you to create and maintain optimal health.
+Make it your business to find out what shifts are necessary for you to bring your body back to its happy place.
 Then do those things.

 I realize that last suggestion is a whole lot easier said than done.
-Frankly, none of us comes into this world prepared to live the way we are living now.
-And since our world is changing so fast, learning the skills necessary to survive and thrive can become a lifetime endeavor.
-We created this Take Back Your Health issue as a companion guide of sorts.
-I hope you find it helpful.
+Frankly, none of us came into this world prepared to live the way we are living now.
+And since our world is changing so fast, learning the skills necessary to survive and thrive has become a lifetime endeavor.